prabirshrestha/gh-stars/README.md

 ### Search Types
 1. **Keyword Search**: Performs traditional text matching on repository names, descriptions, and other metadata.
 2. **Semantic Search**: Uses text embeddings to find repositories that are conceptually similar to your query, even if they don't contain the exact keywords.

-## Rate Limits
-Without authentication, GitHub API limits requests to 60 per hour per IP address.
-With authentication, this increases to 5,000 requests per hour.
-For users with many starred repositories, authentication is recommended to avoid hitting rate limits.

 ## Troubleshooting
 If you encounter issues with vector search: